Title 201 | Chapter 002 | Regulation 260REG

 "Residential Hospice Facility" is defined by KRS 315.295(1)(b).Section 2.

 Responsibility.
-The pharmacist-in-charge of a pharmacy utilizing an automated pharmacy system shall be responsible for all of the following:(1)
+The pharmacist-in-charge of a pharmacy utilizing an automated pharmacy system shall be responsible for:(1)

 Notifying the board with prior written notice of the installation or removal of an automated pharmacy system.
-This notification shall include the following:(a)
+This notification shall include the:(a)

 Name and address of pharmacy;(b)